The Miniature Schnauzer Shop

 |Colour||Salt and Pepper, Black, Black and Silver, White|

 |Common health issues||Cataracts; Entropion (inturned eyelids); Progressive Retinal Atrophy (PRA); Bladder Stones; Myotonia Congenita; Von Willebrand’s Disease; Congenital Megaesophagus|

 |Other Names||Zwergschnauzer (Dwarf Schnauzer)|

 These mini moustached dogs have got the whole package!
 They’re incredibly intelligent making them easy to train and the best type of dog to teach tricks!
-They’re also extremely affectionate and love their ‘hoomans’ to bits, the only downside of this is that these doggies will want you to be around most of the day for lots of cuddles and playtime.
-Miniature Schnauzers also has an extroverted temperament and a huge personality, just watch out for them with bigger dogs, as they tend to forget their size!
+They’re also extremely affectionate and love their humans to bits, the only downside of this is that these dogs will want you to be around most of the day for lots of cuddles and playtime.
+Miniature Schnauzers have an extroverted temperament and a huge personality and they tend to forget their size when around bigger dogs.
 They love to be the centre of attention and playing with kiddies comes naturally to them.
 Because of their spritely manner, they do need a fair amount of daily exercise and aren’t great for apartment dwellers (unless you live in a penthouse!).
 Overall, they make great family pets and will provide you with years of happiness.